What is occupational therapy?

 We treat kids not labels— so please come for a consultation if you’re not sure.

 Difficulty with fine and/or gross motor skills —difficulty with jumping, balancing, and general clumsiness.

 Struggling to keep up with peers in school— not writing, coloring, cutting, opening their lunch or putting on their coat for recess.

 Difficulty meeting classroom expectations— trouble sitting at circle time, maintaining personal boundaries or staying on task.

-Strong reactions to sensory input— covering ears in public restrooms, refusing to wear jeans, having to have socks “just right”
+Strong reactions to sensory input— covering ears in public restrooms, refusing to wear jeans, having to get socks “just right.”